drduh/Debian-Privacy-Server-Guide/README.md

     $ sudo apt-get -y install tor

 **Optional** Install and configure [anonymizing relay monitor (arm)](https://www.atagar.com/arm/), a terminal-based status monitor for Tor.

+### DNS over Tor

+Tor can listen locally to resolve DNS A, AAAA and PTR records anonymously.
+To use, add a local address to `/etc/tor/torrc`:

+    DNSPort 127.26.255.1:53

+Then append `server=127.26.255.1` to `/etc/dnsmasq.conf` and restart both services.

 ### Obfuscation